worldamazing/plan/docs/overview.md

 Additionally, as the GI encourages innovation and entrepreneurship, business owners will have the opportunity to expand their offerings, explore new ventures, or pivot their business models, depending on their aspirations and community needs.
 Whether you want to grow, collaborate, or maintain your business's current scale, the GI provides the flexibility and support to make it happen.

 ### Q: Can I start a small business or new project within the GI?
 **A:** Absolutely!
-The GI encourages its members to pursue new ideas, start businesses, or launch projects that contribute to the community.
+The GI encourages its members to launch new projects (i.e., start a business) that contribute to the community.
 The GI’s framework allows you to bring your creative ideas to life without the pressures of traditional financial systems.
 You won’t have to worry about securing capital, competing for market share, or focusing solely on profitability.
 Instead, your project will be supported based on its usefulness, innovation, and potential to improve the lives of others.

 Whether it’s a small local venture or a large-scale initiative, you’ll have access to the resources, mentorship, and community backing necessary to bring your vision to life.
 Additionally, the GI provides a platform for collaboration, meaning you can find partners, team members, and additional support from within the global GI community, making your venture more sustainable and impactful.